-We believe that replacement jet engine products and services are less susceptible than new aircraft purchases to economic cycles of the airline industry because FAA regulations require the regular replacement of jet engine parts, typically commencing four to seven years after an aircraft is first put into service.
+We believe that replacement jet engine products and services are less susceptible than new aircraft purchases to economic cycles of the airline industry because FAA regulations require the regular replacement of jet engine parts.
+In our experience, demand for replacement jet engine parts typically commences four to seven years after an aircraft is first put into service.
 Also, many airlines tend to replace parts more frequently than required by the FAA to ensure optimal engine performance and the efficiency of their aircraft.
 We believe that we are different from most aerospace and defense suppliers because reductions in new aircraft orders should not adversely affect our business.
 Our business mostly serves companies that operate existing aircraft, not companies that build aircraft.
 Airline companies are increasingly cost conscious, especially during economic down-cycles, which prompts them to seek more cost effective alternatives to replacement parts manufactured by OEMs and prompts them to overhaul accessory components and fuselage structures in greater numbers in order to reduce operating costs.
 Most of the products sold by our Ground Support Group are not sold specifically to furnish new commercial aircraft, but are more frequently sold to replace existing older equipment, to retrofit airport gates or to service other aerospace applications.